 For most visitors to this site, adoption is something that they may never have considered before being confronted with infertility.
 Getting to the point of considering adoption is typically not something that comes quickly or easily; rather, it is a bend in the road that must be traveled by people seeking to build their families.
+Infertile couples or those who struggle with it can find some information here.

 The Birthmother May Change Her Mind

 “Birthmother” is the term used to refer to those who have physically borne children and then released those children to adoption.
 Prior to the legal termination of parental rights, a woman is a mother, and a man is a father.
 An expectant woman is expecting.
-A fact that many prospective adoptive parents fail to realize is that biological fathers, too, have rights in regard to the relinquishment of their children.
+A fact that many prospective adoptive parents fail to realize is that biological fathers, too, have rights regarding the relinquishment of their children.

 Two concepts to be aware of here: consent and revocation.

-According to the National Adoption Information Clearinghouse, 46 states and the District of Columbia specify exactly when a legal consent to relinquish may be made. (“Relinquishment,” rather than “giving up,” is the more polite term used in regards to a birth parent’s decision to place their child for adoption.)
+According to the Child Welfare National Adoption Information Clearinghouse, 46 states and the District of Columbia specify exactly when a legal consent to relinquish may be made. (“Relinquishment,” rather than “giving up,” is the more polite term used in regards to a birth parent’s decision to place their child for adoption.)
 In virtually all states, fathers are allowed to give consent before or after the child’s birth, while mothers are allowed to do so only after the birth.
 The majority of states require a specified amount of time pass before the mother can legally consent, a waiting period of anywhere from a few hours to two weeks.

 Revocation, or changing one’s mind about relinquishing a child, is not allowed at any time in five states and the District of Columbia.
 Nineteen states allow it only in circumstances with evidence of coercion or fraud.
 Other states are more lenient about the reasons and have specific time periods, ranging from three to 60 days post-consent, and in some, mutual consent of the adopting family or a court is required.